kingsley-devy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 11. 11-directories: counts the number of directories and sub dierctories in the current directory

 * 12. 12-newest_files: display the 10 newest files in the current dir, one perline sorted from the newest to the oldest.

+* 13. 13-unique: print only words that appear only once, one line per word, word should be sorted"